 However, take care not to throw out or donate anything you may actually need on the other side of your move!
 Otherwise, on top of everything you have to do to settle in to your new place, you will be forced to go out shopping for those necessities as well.

-Donating or otherwise shedding unwanted belongings will not only help decrease the weight of your move, but it can have another happy side effect – decreasing the cost of your packing supplies.
+Donating or otherwise shedding unwanted belongings will not only help decrease the weight of your out of state move, but it can have another happy side effect – decreasing the cost of your packing supplies.

-It is true you can just purchase packing supplies from your moving company, but if budget is a concern, this may not be the best option for you.
+It is true you can just purchase packing supplies from your full service moving company, but if moving budget is a concern, this may not be the best option for you.
 Most moving companies will charge to use their own packing supplies, which will always be brand-new and thus more expensive.

-Once again, having some advance planning time can really help you manage your moving expenses.
+Once again, having some advance planning time can really help you manage and reduce cost of your moving expenses.
 Consider visiting local grocery stores or home goods stores and asking if they have any gently used boxes you can take.
 Many stores will happily give these to you just to get them out of the store.